maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Answer tests  ##

-A units answer test is provided.
-This is designed to accept a single answer with units such as `12.3*m/s`.
+Two units answer tests are provided.
+These are designed to accept a single answer with units such as `12.3*m/s`.
 This will not work with sets, lists, matrices, equations etc.  Both the teacher and student must answer in this form.

-The answer test splits up the answer into two parts.
+Each answer test splits up the answer into two parts.
   * The numerical part, which is tested with ATNumSigFigs.
 Use the appropriate options for this test.
   * The units.
 All non-numerical variable names are considered to be units.
 Hence, you cannot use other variables with this test.

-This answer test provides feedback such as:
+This answer test establishes if the student has

-* correct units, wrong number
+* correct units, wrong number,
-* wrong units, but number is equivalent on conversion
+* wrong units, but number is equivalent on conversion,
 * wrong class of units, i.e. Imperial not metric is a different problem from using \(m\) vs \(km\).
 * dimensional problems

-See the examples to see how far we have got with the development of this feature.
-Comments and suggestions are welcome.
+There are two answer tests.
+1. `Units` gives feedback if the student has the wrong units, but number is equivalent on conversion,
+2. `UnitsStrict` expects the student's answer to use exactly the units which appear in the teacher's answer.
+There is no conversion here.
+However, answernotes will record whether the conversion would have worked.

 __Notes__